tadpoleloop/idle_apocalypse_event_planner/README.md

 ## What is this planner good at?

-This planner excels at finding small improvements to a strategy
+This planner excels at finding small improvements to a strategy.

 ## What is this planner bad at?